sa-ne/demo-cockpit/DemoWalkThru.md

 * Other
   * Dashboard -- Add multiple servers to monitor
-  * Extra Credit: add a second VM to view consolidated statistics as well as ability to utilize above tabs on 2nd server from 1st server cockpit interface (e.g. jump server/bastion host)
+  * Extra Credit: add a second VM to view consolidated statistics as well as ability to utilize above tabs on 2nd server from 1st server cockpit interface
+    * Second server must have cockpit packages installed and accessible via SSH from first server
+    * Use Case: Jump server/bastion host

 * Non-Root User Access
   * Login as cockpituser (password = cockpit)